shieldgenerator7/DnD-Stories/Library/Class_RealityBender.md

 # Reality Studier

-At level 7, when you learn a new spell in your bonded schools, you gain spell points equal to that spell’s casted level.
+At level 7, when you learn a new spell in your bonded schools, you regain spell points equal to that spell’s casted level.

 # Bond Affinity Improvement

 At level 8, when you may learn a new Bond Affinity option, you now have more options to choose from:

 -   Focused: Double your spellcasting ability modifier for this spell cast.
--   Capital: Double the amount of levels this spell cast is upcast by.
+-   Capital: Double the amount of levels this spell cast is upcast by, if it is already being upcast.
 -   Animating: Cast this spell without requiring concentration.

 # Rejuvenation